-To estimate prevalent cases of ADOD in 2015, the Practice Team Information dataset (PTI) was used [6].
+To estimate the number of LRI incidents in 2015, the Practice Team Information dataset (PTI) was used [6].
 This dataset was collected by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
 The reason for each consultation was coded using Read codes [7].
-The number of individuals that had a Read code specific to ADOD, between 1 April 2003 and 31 September 2013, were used to estimate prevalence.
-Individuals were counted once in any year in which they attended their GP and consulted for ADOD.
-We projected the estimated annual incidence trends of ADOD, censoring for mortality, for the time period (2003-2013) to estimate the number of prevalent cases in 2015.
-Vital status for individuals was not available, so adjustments to account for deaths were made using age-sex specific excess mortality rates for ADOD as defined in GBD 2015 [8].
+The number of individuals that had a Read code specific to LRI between 1 April 2003 and 31 September 2013 were used to estimate the annual trend.
+The number of individual's were counted and if they consulted more than once in a given year, then assuming that their consultations were more than 14 days apart, additional incidents was recorded.
+We projected the estimated annual number of incidents of LRI for the time period (2003-2013) to estimate the number of incidents in 2015.

-Using this method of identifying prevalent cases of ADOD, we estimated that there were approximately 116,200 individuals in the Scottish population suffering disability due to ADOD in 2015.
+Using this method of identifying the number of incidents of LRI, we estimated that there were 172,800 incidents of LRI in the Scottish population in 2015.